EFS 693B - STANFORD UNIVERSITY

 - Your independent projects--what's working best for you?

 - www.ted.com (Technology, Entertainment, Design): This has subtitles and a transcript. most talks are around 18-20 minutes, but some are shorter--for example http://www.ted.com/talks/lang/eng/arthur_benjamin_s_formula_for_changing_math_education.html.

 - www.englishbaby.com: an English language learning website with multiple new audio and video lessons each week.
 The language is relatively authentic and conversational, with a lot of idioms and slang that are defined for you.
 Join the free version to explore the site.
 See http://www.englishbaby.com/lessons/4330/eavesdropping/jason_s_lucky_day.

 IV.
 Introduction to watching movies: Groundhog Day (don't watch it on your own yet...)

 Homework: Unless otherwise stated (e.g.,

 the independent project) you should complete this material in time to discuss it

 in the following class.
 Be sure to bring notes if requested.

 2) Continue working on your independent project.
 Remember to incorporate any suggestions made in the individual meetings.
-Plan to do some combination of 3-4 sessions for a total of at least two hours.
-Important: this is in addition to (1) and (2) above.
+Plan to do some combination of sessions for a total of at least five hours over the next two weeks.
 Be sure to include your objectives, and try to have a mixture of objectives that include not only comprehension, but also building language knowledge and improving processing.
 Be sure you are doing something about reviewing your vocabulary in addition to adding new words and phrases.
-The report is due October 30 at 8:00 PM.
+The report is due Sunday 11/3 at 11:59 PM.
 Please follow the directions and upload it to Canvas.